svar-chandak/CourtTracknew/tennis-coach-app/README.md

 # CourtTrack - Tennis Coach Management Web App

-A comprehensive web application for high schoo tennis coaches to manage teams, create collaborative tournaments, and coordinate with other coaches.
+A comprehensive web application for high school tennis coaches to manage teams, create collaborative tournaments, and coordinate with other coaches.
 Built with Next.js 14, Supabase, and modern web technologies.

 ## 🎯 Key Features